 Improved Credit Score

-Making consistent, on-time payments on an overlap loan can improve your credit score.
-Lenders look favorably on debt consolidation, especially if it helps you manage your finances more effectively.
-As your credit score improves, you may qualify for better loan terms in the future.
+Timely and consistent repayments on an overlap loan can boost your credit score.
+Lenders tend to favour debt consolidation, especially if it has helped you get your finances in order.
+An improved credit score could help you negotiate even better loans in the future.

 Potential Drawbacks of Overlap Loans